davidrhoden/davidrhoden-basic-netlify/pages/rock.md

 ## Everything Tool

 First "real" college band.
-I thought we were pretty good though I'm embarrassed by the lyrics now. we made a cassette called "Mystic Crystal Revelation" but I don't have a copy. we toured as far as memphis and Huntsville, Alabama.
+I thought we were pretty good though I'm embarrassed by the lyrics now.
+We made a cassette called "Mystic Crystal Revelation" but I don't have a copy. we toured as far as memphis and Huntsville, Alabama.

 ---

 ## Cheerio and The Camels

-Bsnd that played one show, at Williams College, in Williamstown Massachusetts, while they were handing out the box lunches.
+Bsnd that played one show, at Williams College, in Williamstown, Massachusetts, while they were handing out the box lunches.

 ---